High-Flyers/kopalnie-marsjanskie-detekcja/README.md

 [Plan projektu](https://app.clickup.com/9005008627/v/b/6-901202027603-2)

 ### Docker
-Build - if it is not avalible on docker hub or you introduced some modifications in image
+Build martian mines system image (optional) - if the newest image is not avalible on docker hub or you introduced some modifications in Dockerfile.
 ```bash
 docker build -f docker/Dockerfile-minimal-intel-ros -t highflyers/martian-minimal-intel-ros .
 ```